M: +61 427 752 011

-Leading the firm’s Local Government industry group and Planning and Environment team, Troy practises in local government, planning and environment law focusing on planning and environment litigation, infrastructure agreements, Local Government Act advisory, judicial review and health prosecutions.
+Leading the firm’s local government industry group and planning and environment team, Troy practises in local government, planning and environment law focusing on planning and environment litigation, infrastructure agreements, Local Government Act advisory, judicial review and health prosecutions.

 Troy acts for local governments, state governments and developers.